 But it’s not.
 Not entirely.

-Tennov covers many of the commonalities between limerent’s experiences, and focuses repeatedly on the issue of how limerence is initiated, deepened and sustained, and there seems to be a regular pattern.
+Dorothy Tennov covered many of the commonalities between limerent’s experiences when she first defined the concept, and focused repeatedly on the issue of how limerence is initiated, deepened and sustained.
+There seems to be a regular pattern.
 Many other anecdotal reports substantiate this, and it’s worth investigating, so you can prepare yourself for the next time it happens.
-I would say there are three major stages:
+I would say there are three major factors:

 1) The glimmer